ryanweiler92/Tech-Blog/README.md

 * [License](#license)

 ## Installation
-The installation process is very simple.
-First you will need to download the repository from GitHub.
-Second you will have to make sure that you have node.js installed.
-Then open the terminal in your prefered method and call Node Index.js to begin the prompt process.
+No installation is required.
+Simply access the application link above and use the application from the browser.

 ## Usage
 ![screenshot](./assets/images/screenshot.jpg)